 With its undulating terrain and lack of infrastructure along the circuit, the Cerro Castillo Trail presents a challenging yet rewarding endeavor.
 Only seasoned hikers with a love for camping should undertake this journey, as there are no facilities along the route besides designated campsites.
 Despite its rugged nature, the Cerro Castillo Trail promises unparalleled beauty and a sense of wilderness that is sure to leave a lasting impression on all who dare to explore its remote reaches.

-4. Sail to the Chilean Fjords & hike the remote trails
+4. Sail to the Chilean Fjords and hike the remote trails

 Location: Kawésqar National Park & Chilean Fjords, Chile